 2 Approach and Methods

 Our analysis relies on the critical study of all available documentation of past events, fully reported in Bevilacqua et al. (2020a; 2023) and detailed in Section 3.
-In particular, we schematically mapped the area reached by ballistic projectiles by using circular sectors that envelope the areas affected by ballistic projectiles as deducted from the field reports, the surveillance cameras reports and the tele-photos.
-Sites of fire ignition, field observations made by the authors of this study, and witness testimonies, were useful complementary information.
+In particular, we schematically mapped the area reached by ballistic projectiles by using circular sectors that envelope the areas affected by ballistic projectiles as deduced from the field reports, the surveillance cameras’ reports and the tele-photos.
+Sites of fire ignition, field observations made by the authors of this study, and witness testimonies, were useful complementary information, keeping in mind that unreliable testimonies could introduce wrong pieces of information, and that incandescent pumice fallout may also be able to set fire on dry vegetation.

 The approach that we followed for mapping past ballistic distributions involved some assumptions and limitations: